A Parade Of Snowy Systems Brings Snow, Wind And Cold | Weather.com

 Advertisement

-A Parade Of Snowy Systems Will Continue To Bring Snow, Wind And Extreme Cold Across The East Into Upcoming Week
+A Parade Of Snowy Systems Will Continue To Bring Snow, Wind And Extreme Cold Across The East This Week

-Multiple systems are pushing across the Northern Tier of the country into this upcoming week, bringing heavy snow to the Great Lakes, Ohio Valley and Northeast.
+Systems continue to push across the Northern Tier of the country, bringing heavy snow to the Great Lakes, Ohio Valley and Northeast.

 Play